TechhDan/ProductFeaturesCategories/Readme.md

-# ProductFeatureCategories
+# PrestaShop product feature categories module

 Prestashop 1.6.x - 1.7.x

-Prestashop module to organize features by categories.
-This module requires manually configuring front-office display which varies between templates.
+Prestashop module to organize product features by categories.
+This module requires modifying theme templates which may vary between themes.
+Due to this it was moved here for free.

 Organizing your catalog features into groups facilitates product feature management.